Staples Mastercard Gift Card Rebate Deal

 - UR Points Earned: 2,070

 You could also purchase a $200 card and a $100 card, but the savings of $1 on fees doesn’t justify the loss of 500 Ultimate Rewards points on the extra $100 in spend.

 Mastercard gift cards sold by Staples are issued by U.S. Bank and are pin-enabled.
 For more info, see: How To Liquidate Prepaid Visa & Mastercard Gift Cards

-It is really nice that Staples bring back another rebate deal and I’m interested to see if anything has indeed changed or if the person who wrote the terms was just lazy.
+It is really nice that Staples followed up their Visa gift card deal with one for Mastercards as well.
 While these aren’t the most lucrative deals given the relatively low limits, they do represent a fairly easy way to generate points and a small profit.
 For some, liquidating these Mastercards may be tougher than before, but this deal is still going to be solid for many of you.